underson14/sp-playcount-librespot/README.md

 **NOTE:** This repository will most likely be archived if I decide to rewrite this in another language.

 ## Disclaimer
 This project is to be used for **educational purposes only**.
 We (librespot developers, librespot-java developers, and I) do not condone using this tool for commercial purposes.
-Doing so puts this project at risk and can cause legal issues (**the data is property of Spotify Technology S.A., not me**).
+Doing so puts this project at risk and can cause legal issues (**the data is property of Spotify, not me**).
 Any attempt or request to pay me for anything related to this project will be denied.

 ## Advantages vs. [Spotify-PlayCount](https://github.com/evilarceus/Spotify-PlayCount)
 * Does NOT require the Spotify desktop app (woo)